AlexJReid/blog/content/posts/druid-cdc/index.md

 Luckily, many operational databases support [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) streams.
 This gives us some low level events to work with.
 They're not descriptive business events like _user changed surname_.
 They instead convey the change made to the record, for instance _user id 5 updated, here's the old version and here's the new version_.

 ## Magic Druid events
-With a little bit of processing, we can convert these CDC events into a stream of events that are tailored for Druid.
-They will allow us to easliy create a set of counts for items added to a DynamoDB table, with the ability to split and filter by dimensions (e.g. country, rating, language) and also time.
+With a little bit of processing, we can transform these CDC events into a stream of events that are tailored for Druid.

 Assuming our operational database makes available changes to a table on a stream containing: the time, type of event (insert, modify, delete) and importantly both the old and new _images_ of the item being changed.